 IBM Cloud Docs

-The following information describes the configuration of an active-passive NFS server in a RHEL HA Add-On cluster with Red Hat Enterprise Linux 8 by using virtual server instances in Power Virtual Server as cluster nodes.
+The following information describes the configuration of an active-passive NFS server in a Red Hat Enterprise Linux (RHEL) HA Add-On cluster.
+The cluster uses virtual server instances in IBM® Power® Virtual Server as cluster nodes.

 The described setup uses shareable storage volumes that are accessible on both cluster nodes.
 The file systems for the NFS exports are created on those shareable storage volumes.
 HA-LVM makes sure that the volume group is active on one node at a time.